-Vegetarian Thanksgiving recipes and tips for throwing a marvelous meat-free feast
+Vegetarian Thanksgiving recipes and tips for throwing a marvellous meat-free feast

 You can definitely serve a show-stopping meal without the bird!